 The Miniature Schnauzer is a German breed.
 During the years around the turn of the century, both smooth German Pinscher and coarse-haired Schnauzer pups appeared in the same litters.
 The German Pinscher Schnauzer Club initiated a policy requiring proof of three generations of pure coarse-haired Schnauzer coats for registration.
 This quickly helped set type and made them a distinct breed from the German Pinscher.
 These Schnauzers were given the name Standard Schnauzer.
 Miniature Schnauzers were developed by crossing small Standard Schnauzers with the Affenpinscher and possibly the Poodle.
 The Schnauzer name derived from the German word "Schnauze," which means "muzzle."
 It was used as a ratter and still retains the ability, but is mostly a companion dog today.
 Some of the Schnauzer's talents include: hunting, tracking, ratter, watchdog, competitive obedience and performing tricks.

-Karter the liver Miniature Schnauzer at one year old
+Pepper the Miniature Schnauzer at 2 years old